-Budapest will host the Judo World Championships in 2021 which will be a qualifier for the Tokyo Olympic Games.
+Budapest will host the Judo World Championships in 2021 which will be a qualifier for the Tokyo Olympic Games and held from 6-13 June.
+The IJF now confirmed the championships in the Hungarian capital.

 Previously Budapest was awarded to organise the 2022 World Championships and Tashkent were awarded with the 2021 worlds.
 László Tóth, the head of the Hungarian Judo Association, announced at the final day of the Grand Slam competition on Sunday that Budapest will host the event starting on June 3, 2021, in Budapest’s Papp László Sports Arena.
 The Grand Slam competition in Budapest was the first international judo tournament in eight months.The Hungarian Judo Association will organise the most important qualifying competition for the Tokyo five-ring games.